History Reborn

 What is a Tintype?

-Invented in the 1850’s, Tintypes were the first prominent form of photography.
-They exploded in popularity during the American Civil War by democratizing what had been an elite luxury.
+Invented in the 1850s, Tintypes were the first prominent form of photography.
+They gained widespread popularity during the American Civil War, making available to the many what had been the luxury of the few.

-Forged in silver by sunlight, they are created by pouring light-sensitive solution onto thin metal plates and exposing them in a camera.
-The wet-collodion process creates a haunting reversal image with rich tonal depth.
+Forged in silver by sunlight, they are formed by pouring a light-sensitive solution upon thin metal plates and exposing them within a camera.
+The wet-collodion process yields a haunting reversed image of rich tonal depth.
 Each plate is a singular, imperfect image that cannot be reprinted.

 Today, in an age of endless digital images, tintypes feel magical.
-Their slow, hands-on ritual and tangible authenticity deliver a soulful presence no pixel can match - flawed, unrepeatable and forever alive with character, they become heirlooms of a modern life preserved with an ancient soul.
+Their slow, hands-on ritual and tangible authenticity bestow a soulful presence no pixel can match—flawed, unrepeatable and forever alive with character, they become heirlooms of a modern life preserved with an ancient soul.

 Digital Tintypes